aarjan/kafka/README.md

 A go CLI that,

-- listens to an event through a HTTP server
+- listens to an event through a HTTP server at endpoint '/event'

 - produces messages to a Kafka topic